 Researchers at Japan's Institute of Transformative Bio-Molecules (ITbM) of Nagoya University, the Netherlands' University of Groningen, and colleagues have found a new way to regulate the biological clocks of cells.
 Further studies on their approach, published in the Journal of the American Chemical Society, could lead to treatments for a variety of conditions, including sleep disorder.

-"We provide a new approach to precisely control the function of the using light," explains ITbM biochemist Tsuyoshi Hirota, who led the research with University of Groningen chemist Ben Feringa.
+"We provide a new approach to precisely control the function of the circadian clock using light," explains ITbM biochemist Tsuyoshi Hirota, who led the research with University of Groningen chemist Ben Feringa.
 "The circadian clock controls the daily rhythms of our physiology.
 Its dysfunction is related to many diseases, such as sleep disorder, metabolic diseases and cancer.
-A new way to control the circadian clock could reveal mechanisms and form the basis of therapeutics for circadian-clock-related diseases."
+A new way to control the circadian clock could reveal molecular clock mechanisms and form the basis of therapeutics for circadian-clock-related diseases."

 The researchers' approach involved controlling a molecule called longdaysin, which they found regulates cellular circadian clocks.
 Longdaysin binds to an enzyme called CKI, inhibiting its activity and lengthening the time for the biological clock to go through one sleep-wake cycle.